hackerkid/Rocket-Chat/README.md

 #### We Need Your Help!

-A lot of work has already gone into Rocket.Chat, but we have much bigger plans for it!
+A lot of work has already gone into Rocket Chat, but we have much bigger plans for it!

-So if you'd like to be part of the project, please check out the [roadmap](https://github.com/Hackerkid/Rocket-Chat/milestones) and [issues](https://github.com/Hackerkid/Rocket-Chat/issues)to see if there's anything you can help with.
+So if you'd like to be part of the project, please check out the [roadmap](https://github.com/Hackerkid/Rocket-Chat/milestones) and [issues](https://github.com/Hackerkid/Rocket-Chat/issues) to see if there's anything you can help with.

 ### License